• 289-GET-ZOLD (289-438-9653)

 Are You Buying a Property to Renovate or Custom Build?

-Aurora Heights for the under-$1-million entry on a post-war detached.
+Aurora Heights for the renovation play on post-war detached stock at Aurora’s historically lowest detached prices.
 Hills of St Andrew for a serious renovation play on a 30 to 50-year-old estate home with real negotiating room.
 Aurora Estates if you want to be inside a gated community with the right land and the right base architecture to work with.

 Aurora in 2026 — Where the Market Goes From Here